Ambrevar/dotfiles/README.md

 * tc-video-*: batch conversion of any kind of videos.
 Using FFmpeg.

-* translate: a translation frontend to Internet services.
-Default to stdin and stdout (the Unix way), thus usable from your favorite text editor.

 ### Shell

 * Target: POSIX shell, dash, zsh

-A lot of content: aliases, functions, shell options, etc.
+Features: aliases, functions, shell options, etc.

-Please note that this config is mainly intended -- and tested -- for zsh.
-However most of the scripts and the shell configuration are POSIX shell compatible (tested with dash).
+Most of the shell configuration is POSIX and works with dash.

 ### TeX

 Plain TeX macros, most importantly a partial UTF-8 support (taken from LaTeX).
 Plain TeX macros are in the '.texmf' folder.
 Some Asymptote functions.

 ### URxvt